mongodb-developer/dotnethuggingfacedatasetuploader/readme.md

 At the moment, it dowmnloads the [Embedded Movies dataset](https://huggingface.co/datasets/AIatMongoDB/embedded_movies) and uploads to a collection called embedded_movies insisde a sample_mflix database.
 If these don't exist, they will be created in your cluster automatically.

+## Prerequisites
+1. A MongoDB cluster deployed
+2. Your connection string
+3. DotNET SDK on your machine

 ## Running the uploader

 1. From the root of the project on your machine, run ```dotnet run```.